loveencounterflow/coffee-script/README.md

 normal function), preserving the state of the function's scope.
 If you're still with me: Yes, that's a lot like asynchronous code, and it's also a lot like closures.

-But—why the lucky stiff would you ever want this?
+But why the lucky stiff would you ever want this?
 Why not build a list of those Fibo numbo-jumbos and return that?

 'Courseyoucoulddothat.
 But.
 What if there are infinitely many of those numbers (and there are)?
 What if